mootools/mootools-more/Docs/Types/Array.Extras.md

 Array Method: sum {#Array:sum}
 -------------------------------------

-Sums up all values in an array.
+Sums up all values in an array, including decimal numbers in *string* format.

 ### Syntax